CRYPTO STANDARDS

 ETSI

-For an an overview ref to ETSI security workshop and their whitepapers such as "ETSI White Paper No. 1 Security for ICT - the Work of ETSI" by Charles Brookson and Dionisio
+For a starting point refer to ETSI security workshop and the whitepapers such as "ETSI White Paper No. 1 Security for ICT - the Work of ETSI" by Charles Brookson and Dionisio Zumerle (January 2006).

 ETSI activities on electronic signatures are coordinated by Technical Committee (TC)